silverstripe/silverstripe-search-service/docs/en/customising.md

 The goal of this module is to provide a set of useful abstraction layers upon which developers can build search-as-a-service integrations that best suit their needs.
-Out of the box, it includes concretions for Elastic AppSearch and DataObject content, but this can be extended.
+Out of the box, it includes concretions for Elastic EnterpriseSearch and DataObject content, but this can be extended.
 This section of the document covers the customisation and extension of those abstraction layers.